-Federal Officers Use Unmarked Vehicles To Grab Protesters In Portland
+Federal Officers Use Unmarked Vehicles To Grab People In Portland, DHS Confirms

 "I see guys in camo," O'Shea said.
 "Four or five of them pop out, open the door and it was just like, 'Oh s**t.
 I don't know who you are or what you want with us.'"

-The tactic appears to be another escalation in federal force deployed on Portland city streets, as federal officials and President Donald Trump have said they plan to quell nightly protests outside the federal courthouse and Multnomah County Justice Center that have lasted for more than six weeks.
+The tactic appears to be another escalation in federal force deployed on Portland city streets as federal officials and President Trump have said they plan to quell nightly protests outside the federal courthouse and Multnomah County Justice Center that have lasted for more than six weeks.

+Officers from the U.S. Marshals Special Operations Group and U.S. Customs and Border Protection's Border Patrol Tactical Unit have been sent to Portland to protect federal property during the protests against racism and police brutality.

-In a statement, the U.S. Marshals Service declined to comment on the practice of using unmarked vehicles, but said their officers had not arrested Pettibone.
+In a statement, the U.S. Marshals Service declined to comment on the practice of using unmarked vehicles but said its officers had not arrested Pettibone.
+The Marshals Service operates under the Department of Justice.

-And Thursday, a DHS spokesperson said on background, that they could confirm Acting Secretary of Homeland Security Chad Wolf was in Portland during the day.
-The spokesperson didn't acknowledge other questions about about the arrests.
+On Thursday, a Department of Homeland Security spokesperson said on background that the agency could confirm Acting DHS Secretary Chad Wolf was in Portland during the day.
+The spokesperson didn't acknowledge other questions about the arrests.
+U.S. Customs and Border Protection is part of DHS.

+Speaking to NPR's All Things Considered on Friday, Homeland Security Acting Deputy Secretary Ken Cuccinelli acknowledged that federal agents had used unmarked vehicles to pick up people in Portland but said it was done to keep officers safe and away from crowds and to move detainees to a "safe location for questioning."

+"The one instance I'm familiar with, they were, believed they had identified someone who had assaulted officers or ... the federal building there, the courthouse.
+Upon questioning, they determined they did not have the right person and that person was released," Cuccinelli said.

+"What is happening now in Portland should concern everyone in the United States.
+Usually when we see people in unmarked cars forcibly grab someone off the street we call it kidnapping," said Jann Carson, interim executive director of the American Civil Liberties Union of Oregon, in a written statement.
+"The actions of the militarized federal officers are flat-out unconstitutional and will not go unanswered."

+A judge has allowed the ACLU to add federal agencies to its lawsuit seeking to limit what law enforcement can do during the protests.

 Federal officers have charged at least 13 people with crimes related to the protests so far, while others have been arrested and released, including Pettibone.
-They also left one demonstrator hospitalized with skull fractures after shooting him in the face with "less lethal" munitions on July 11.
+They also left one demonstrator hospitalized with skull fractures after shooting him in the face with "less lethal" munitions on Saturday, according to video and local reports.

-Officers from the U.S. Marshals Special Operations Group and Customs and Border Protection's BORTAC, have been sent to Portland to protect federal property during the recent protests against racism and police brutality.

-"This is a whole lot of nothing."
+"This is a whole lot of nothing"

 Interviews conducted by Oregon Public Broadcasting show officers are detaining people on Portland streets who aren't near federal property.
-Demonstrators like O'Shea and Pettibone said they think they were targeted by federal officers for simply wearing black clothing in the area of the demonstration.
+Demonstrators such as O'Shea and Pettibone said they think they were targeted by federal officers for simply wearing black clothing in the area of the demonstration.

 O'Shea said he ran when he saw people wearing camouflage jump out of an unmarked vehicle.
 He said he hid when a second unmarked van pursued him.

 Video shot by O'Shea and provided to OPB shows a dark screen as O'Shea narrates the scene.
-Metadata from the video confirms the time and place of the protesters' account.
+Metadata from the video confirm the time and place of the protesters' account.

 "Feds are driving around, grabbing people off the streets," O'Shea said on the video.
 "I didn't do anything f*****g wrong.
 I'm recording this.
 I had to let somebody know that this is what happens."